 Buying a home is stressful but rewarding, yet, renting a home can be freeing of a large financial albatross around the neck.
 Use the above to help make a sound and educated decision over renting or buying.

 Spring is all about renewal, but sprucing up Charlotte NC rental homes for spring doesn’t have to revolve around spring-cleaning!
-Go a step further and freshen up your rented home with bright spring colors and patterns.
+Go a step further and freshen up your rented home with bright spring colors, decorative concrete and patterns.
 Use these decorator hints to help you bring nature’s seasonal beauty indoors in a budget-friendly way.

 - Freshen your window treatments.
-Add a patterned shade with floral or geometric designs depending on your style.
+A Tampa shutters company friend suggested to me to add a patterned shade with floral or geometric designs depending on my style, and I liked the idea.
 Change out any heavy, dark or dour drapes and replace with sheers.
 These come in white and beige barely-there neutrals or you can choose tone-on-tone stripes or patterns that will filter light attractively and shift with the breeze.